 Between 1992 and the early 21st century in India and South Asia, three vulture species saw a massive decline in population, due to ingesting diclofenac by feeding on dead cattle.
 Even though the governments have subsequently banned the veterinary use of the poisonous drugs, their illegal use is still being reported, which continues to threaten Vulture species.

-In some European countries and Balkan Peninsula, the use of poison baits has caused the death of different vulture species.
+In some European countries and the Balkan Peninsula, the use of poison baits has caused the death of different vulture species.
 More than 450 birds were found dead in the Balkan Peninsula between 2000 and 2020.

-In Africa vultures are found dead because of poisoning, electrocution by power lines and even killed for witchcraft.
+In Africa, vultures are found dead because of poisoning, electrocution by power lines and even killed for witchcraft.
 The vultures are being deliberately poisoned by poachers to help them avoid tracking while they kill other animals.

 Wrapping Up